Veronica Portillo: All Stars

 In April 2022, it was announced that Portillo would appear on the third season of The Challenge: All Stars.
+She was medically disqualified in episode 8 after breaking her toes.

+She later appeared on the fourth season of The Challenge: All Stars in 2024, where she was eliminated during the final challenge.

+She would appear again on the fifth season, The Challenge All Stars: Rivals, where she was partnered with Katie due to the events of The Inferno, and they were eliminated in episode 9.

+Ride or Dies

+Portillo appeared alongside Darrell in Ride or Dies, after joining the game late in the fourth episode.
+They were eliminated in episode 7.

 Personal life

-Portillo grew up in Irvine, California and is of Cuban descent.
+Portillo grew up in Irvine, California.
 In 2012 Portillo announced her pregnancy on social media, but it ended in a stillbirth of her daughter in 2013.

 On XXX: Dirty 30, Aneesa Ferreira (The Real World: Chicago alumna) revealed that Portillo and Rachel Robinson (Road Rules: Campus Crawl alumna and co-creator of the College Dropout T-shirt line) dated for three years after Ferreira and Robinson broke up.
 The two first met on Battle of the Sexes.

 Modeling

 Portillo appeared in the May 2002 issue of Playboy, Real Nude in the Real World alongside Beth Stolarczyk from The Real World: Los Angeles, Flora Alekseyeun from The Real World: Miami, and Jisela Delgado from Road Rules: The Quest.